 In this WBAL-AM "Know Your Health" radio clip, Dr. Williams discusses early diagnosis of dementia and other brain disorders.

-The Center for Memory & Behavioral Disorders is conveniently located in the Michel Mirowski Medical Office Building at 5051 Greenspring Avenue, Baltimore, Maryland.
+The Center for Memory & Behavioral Disorders is located in the Michel Mirowski Medical Office Building at 5051 Greenspring Ave., Baltimore.
 Ample parking is available, with easy access to the building.

-To schedule an evaluation by the healthcare providers at the Center for Memory & Behavioral Disorders, please call 410-601-1905.
+To schedule an evaluation by the Center for Memory & Behavioral Disorders, please call 410-601-9515.